caroldinh/metallica-blacklist/vis/src/texts/conclusion.md

 ## ALL THESE WORDS I DON’T JUST SAY

-I’ve only been a Metallica megafan for a couple of years.
-Sad but true.
+From fans, *The Metallica Blacklist* met mixed reviews.
+The consensus was that no one, regardless of age, would have known every artist: one Redditor claimed to have only heard of Miley Cyrus; another claimed to recognize half and half.
+Most could recognize just a handful.
+Whether that handful consists of Ghost, Volbeat, and Royal Blood—or St. Vincent, Rina Sawayama, and Phoebe Bridgers—depends entirely on who you are and what your non-Metallica music taste is.

-I've at least been familiar with the Black Album since high school.
-But I think I can pinpoint the exact moment when Metallica lured me into the snakepit once and for all: in 2022, *Stranger Things* Season 4 released on Netflix, and though I never watched the series, I came across their Instagram post months later showing James Hetfield decked out as Eddie Munson for Halloween.
+I'd like to believe that this album was not just a means of exposing new listeners to Metallica, but of exposing Metallica listeners to new music.
+Although I don't love every song, what I love about the *Blacklist* is that most listeners will find both a familiar face and a new artist to pay attention to.

-At this point I'd been into Queen, Nirvana, Guns N' Roses, Van Halen.
-I knew the snobbery with which some die-hard fans spoke of people my age who liked rock music: everyone's wearing a Nirvana shirt nowadays.
-Did you know the smiley is a band, not a brand?
-Can you name three songs?
-It doesn't count if it's from a movie.
-The same thing had been happening to Metallica for years, recently resurging with Eddie Munson's upside-down solo.
-The band was having none of it.
+In any case, it wasn't even *The Metallica Blacklist* that lured me into the snakepit once and for all.
+No, it was October 2022, and I was in the right place at the right time when James Hetfield posted a Halloween picture of himself dressed as Eddie Munson from *Stranger Things.* Season 4 had come out that summer, introducing a spunky new character who shredded *Master of Puppets* in an epic showdown in the Upside-Down.

-In response to a TikTok comment bemoaning Metallica's new "Stranger Things fake fans," the band clapped back: "FYI – EVERYONE is welcome in the Metallica Family.
-Whether you’ve been a fan for 40 hours or 40 years, we all share a bond through music.
+I never watched that season, but I'd vaguely been following the band's response to gatekeepers making fun of the new fans my age.
+"FYI – EVERYONE is welcome in the Metallica Family," the band posted to TikTok, "Whether you’ve been a fan for 40 hours or 40 years, we all share a bond through music.
 All of you started at ground zero at one point in time."

 "You know what?"
 I said.
 "Respect.
 I should listen to more Metallica."